aghex70/cryptowatcher/interceptor/README.md

 # Interceptor microservice

-Interceptor is a simple, fast, and reliable service for receiving messages using different paradigms:
+Interceptor is a simple, fast, and reliable service for retrieving messages from an SQS queue, select some specific type of messages and store them in a MySQL database.
- - Consumer-Producer via subscribing to topics
- - Receiving messages from a queue

-Interceptor will retrieve messages from an AWS SQS queue and persist this data in a MySQL database using SQLAlchemy.